ahuacate/pve-host/README.md

 **NAS Appliance** - A NAS of any brand or type, Synology, QNap, FreeNAS, Windows or Linux server, available on your network preferably with IPv4 address `XXX.XXX.XXX.10` ( *default is 192.168.1.10* ).
 The NAS must be installed with Samba and NFSv4.1 services.
 This guide details what you must to do to setup your NAS NAS File sharing and permissions.

 **PVE NAS** (ZFS) - A PVE ZFS RaidZ storage pool (backend) can be hosted on PVE-01.
 Management of the backend storage is by a PVE Ubuntu CT (labelled NAS-01) frontend also hosted on PVE-01.
-NAS-01 CT is installed with NFSv4.1 and Samba services.
-Our detailed guide includes an Easy Scripts to setup a [PVE NAS](https://github.com/ahuacate/pve-zfs-nas/blob/master/README.md).
+NAS-01 CT is installed with NFSv4.1 and SMB services.
+Our detailed guide includes an Easy Scripts to setup a [PVE NAS](https://github.com/ahuacate/pve-nas).

 # 3. Network Switch Setup - VLANs, 802.3ad, PfSense, OpenVPN Gateway